edrewitz/WxData/Documentation/GEFS0P50.md

         the contents in your recycle/trash bin will be deleted with each run of the program you are calling WxData.
         This setting is to help preserve memory on the machine.

-    12) variables (List) - A list of variable names the user wants to download in plain language.
+    12) variables (List) - Default=['geopotential height'].

+        A list of variable names the user wants to download in plain language.

         Variable Name List for GEFS0P50
         -------------------------------